Student Advice

 Will I be punished for using ChatGPT at university?

-This ultimately depends on what you have used ChatGPT for.
-If you have used it as a means of finding sources for your work, this will generally be accepted as long as you have referenced it.
-If you have used ChatGPT to write your essay for you, then you will likely be punished in accordance with your university’s plagiarism policy.
+This really depends on what you’ve used ChatGPT for.
+If you’ve used it as a means of finding sources for your work, this will generally be accepted as long as you reference it.

 You can also speak to your tutors about referencing ChatGPT if you used it.
 Though there is currently no recognised referencing style for AI, your tutor will be able to help you out if you have used anything that an AI has given you.